avvo/coding-style/README.md

       do_something
     end

+    # bad - obscure control flow
+    some_condition && do_something

     # good
     do_something if some_condition

-    # another good option
-    some_condition && do_something
     ```

 * Favor `unless` over `if` for negative conditions (or control